Tinner Hill: The Tinner Hill Historic & Cultural District

-The Tinner Hill Arch was erected by the Tinner Hill Heritage Foundation in 1999 at the intersection of Washington Avenue and Tinner Hill Road.
-The fifteen-foot monument honors Joseph Tinner, Dr. E.B.
-Henderson, and the men and women of Tinner Hill.

-The Tinner Hill Arch was dedicated in 1999 and stands 14 feet tall with plaques commemorating the residents of Tinner Hill and the NAACP.The Arch is inspired by a large stand-alone arch paying tribute to one of Joseph Tinner's greatest stonework achievements that stood two miles away at Seven Corners decades ago.
+The Tinner Hill Civil Rights Monument, colloquially known as the Tinner Hill Arch, was erected by the Tinner Hill Heritage Foundation in 1999 at the intersection of Washington Avenue and Tinner Hill Road.
+The monument is a 14-foot tall arch with multiple accompanying plaques commemorating the residents of Tinner Hill and the NAACP.
+The Arch is inspired by a large stand-alone arch built by Joseph Tinner that stood two miles away at Seven Corners decades ago.

-The pink granite used for the arch, trondhjemite, was retrieved from demolished buildings in Falls Church that were originally built with stone that Tinner quarried, cut, and shaped in Falls Church before 1922.
-Over 30 Falls Church property owners generously donated these stones for the monument.
+The pink granite used for the arch, trondhjemite, was retrieved from demolished buildings in Falls Church that were originally built with stone that Tinner quarried, cut, and shaped.
+Over 30 Falls Church property owners donated the stones for the monument.
 The monument was designed so that it can not be disassembled without destruction; the remaining local rock is now irreplaceable, as it is too friable to use in a stand-alone arch.

 Local high school art teacher John Ballou drew the concept design with the assistance of architect Mark Coupard and Structural Engineer Guy Razzi.
 The masonry for the monument was crafted by Roy Morgan of Washington, D.C., and James Ware of Virginia.